 Also for the nutritional value for these various different insects, check this page out here.
 Freeze-dried insects are healthy for your leopard gecko and if they weren’t so picky, they would be very beneficial to them.
 Because they’re not alive though, they’re not as nutritious as live crickets are simply for the fact that they’re dead.

 If your issues lie more with the difficulties of caring for crickets then I would recommend looking into getting dubia roaches.
 Not only are they way easier to maintain, but they’re also just as, if not a little bit more, nutritious than crickets are.

-Normally, I wouldn’t recommend products that I haven’t used or that I don’t feel would be good for other leopard gecko owners to use but if you’re absolutely set in wanting your gecko to eat freeze-dried worms then checking out this vibrating food dish over on Amazon might be worth your time.
+Normally, I wouldn’t recommend products that I haven’t used or that I don’t feel would be good for other leopard gecko owners to use.
+However, if you’re absolutely set on wanting your gecko to eat freeze-dried worms, then something like this vibrating food dish over on Amazon might be worth checking out.